sabrinaflc/ewatch/README.md

 ## 🪪 License
 - This project is licensed under the MIT License.
-- Made with 💚 by Sabrina Ferreira Lins Couto.
+- Made with 💚 by Sabrina Lins.